mattermost/docs/source/guides/administration.rst

     Deploy Mattermost calls </configure/calls-deployment>
     Configure health checks probes </manage/health-checks>

-* :doc:`Move Mattermost configuration to the database </configure/configuation-in-mattermost-database>` - Store Mattermost configuration information in your database rather than as a JSON file.
+* **Move Mattermost configuration to the database** - Learn how to :doc:`store Mattermost configuration information in your database </configure/configuation-in-mattermost-database>` rather than as a JSON file.
 Recommended this for High Availability environments.
-* :doc:`Deploy Mattermost calls </configure/calls-deployment>` - Learn about the different ways you can deploy Mattermost Calls.
+* **Deploy Mattermost Calls** - Learn about the different ways you can :doc:`deploy Mattermost Calls </configure/calls-deployment>`.
-* :doc:`Health check </manage/health-checks>` - Configure health probes for your Mattermost server.
+* **Health check** - Configure :doc:`health check probes </manage/health-checks>` for your Mattermost server.

 Migrate your Mattermost workspace
 ---------------------------------